Student Academic Conference

 Deadline for students wishing to present at the MSUM Student Academic Conference is February 25, 2019.

-If undergraduate students would also like to be considered for the state conference in Winona, you must submit the same application, but with an earlier deadline of March 25, 2019.
+If undergraduate students would also like to be considered for the state conference in St. Cloud, you must submit the same application, but with an earlier deadline of February 19, 2019.

 By submitting this application you authorize the Student Academic Conference to publish your first and last name with your presentation in both print and online material and that you have made all group members aware of this, as well.